 “Adm.
 Byrd declared today that it was imperative for the United States to initiate immediate defence measures against hostile regions.
 The admiral further stated that he didn’t want to frighten anyone unduly but that it was a bitter reality that in case of a new war the continental United States would be attacked by flying objects which could fly from pole to pole at incredible speeds.
 Admiral Byrd repeated the above points of view, resulting from his personal knowledge gathered both at the north and south poles, before a news conference held for International News Service.”

-Then again, here we may also find more mundane explanations for the mysterious early withdrawal during Operation Highjump.
-For instance, the onset of inclement weather had caused a variety of issues, particularly with aircraft, by late January of 1947: Once dramatic example of this included a sudden downwind that literally swept a helicopter in mid-takeoff directly into the ocean water, leaving a narrow window of opportunity for the pilot to escape, and moments later be rescued.
+To the contrary, here we may also find more mundane explanations for the mysterious early withdrawal that occurred during Operation Highjump.
+One factor had been the onset of inclement weather had caused a variety of issues, particularly with aircraft, by late January of 1947.
+Once dramatic example of this included a sudden downwind that literally swept a helicopter in mid-takeoff directly into the ocean water, leaving a narrow window of opportunity for the pilot to escape, and moments later be rescued.

 Technical Notes: For more information on Operation Highjump, visit this link: http://www.south-pole.com/p0000150.htm